-Second, since the ingredients are basically simple – cold medicine, soda and candy – it makes people feel justified in drinking the drink.
+Second, since the ingredients are basically simple – cold medicine, soda, and candy – it makes people feel justified in drinking the drink.
 At The River Source, we see many young teens who felt they were engaging in harmless fun when first experimenting with Purple Drank.
 Another factor that our patients mention to us is the impact that the sports and hip hop cultures have had on the drug.
 The acceptance from athletes and rappers have made Purple Drank seem more acceptable in mainstream society.

 Purple Drank’s Acceptance

 There have been a number of arrests and deaths from Purple Drank from both rappers and football players.
-A few notable football players who have been involved with the drug include JaMarcus Russell from the Oakland Raiders, Terrence Kiel from the San Diego Chargers and Johnny Jolly from the Green Bay Packers.
-The drug has also been mentioned in countless hip hop songs, including songs from Three Six Mafia, Far East Movement, Eminem and Lil Wayne.
+A few notable football players who have been involved with the drug include JaMarcus Russell from the Oakland Raiders, Terrence Kiel from the San Diego Chargers, and Johnny Jolly from the Green Bay Packers.
+The drug has also been mentioned in countless hip-hop songs, including songs from Three Six Mafia, Far East Movement, Eminem, and Lil Wayne.
 Artists who have died from the drug include DJ Screw and Big Hawk.

 With the unique dangers to Purple Drank, it’s young teens that law officials and treatment centers worry about most.
-They aren’t aware of the negative side effects from the drug, and the fact that it looks and tastes like candy gives it a safer image.
+They aren’t aware of the negative side effects of the drug, and the fact that it looks and tastes like candy gives it a safer image.
 Really, Purple Drank is just another gateway drug that gets teens started on the path of addiction, looking for new drugs to achieve the same high.
-Not to mention, Purple Drank carries its own risks from overdosing on codeine, causing heart attack, breathing problems or death.
+Not to mention, Purple Drank carries its own risks from overdosing on codeine, causing a heart attack, breathing problems, or death.